AllanJeremy/something-interesting/README.md

 12. Implement Message Queues (e.g. [RabbitMQ](https://www.rabbitmq.com/)) for managing, prioritizing, and processing a large number of concurrent requests.

 13. Validate inputs using zod schema on the frontend (potentially even share input validation with backend).

+14. Figure out how to run integration tests in staging rather than production (setup staging deployment)

+15. **Run tests in CI** - Currently tests can only run locally as they have been configured to work in cloudflare worker environments (which GitHub actions is not).
+This means that in GitHub actions, we don't have access to the same environment variables we have access to locally.

+    - **Create a testing db** - This db would be specifically dedicated to running tests (potentially host a staging environment and use that for running tests).

+16. **Add tests for friendCount and pendingFriendCount being incremented/decremented appropriately** in integration tests.
+    - We use these fields to cache the friend and pending friend count of users